bettrve/bettrave.github.io/README.md

 ![Figure_3](https://github.com/user-attachments/assets/92cbf7cd-9d10-49c6-b169-23f5ce842778)

 Once the scale and shape parameters are determined, the wind power density can be determined.
+In order to determine the performance of the Weibull distribution for modelling the wind speed data, the coefficient of determination (𝑅2) and the root mean square error (RMSE) were used.

+Analysis showed that the ...